 Few people want to do something just because it’s healthy.
 It should also be fun and nice.
 You simply become a new and better person after a good run.
 When reading how to easily understand why running is important, we will explore that.
 But wouldn’t it be particularly beneficial to understand the Body’s ‘Main engine’ once and for all and why running has a huge positive impact on it?

-Running is associated with strong feelings about life and death, escape persecution, or just a simple play in childhood.
+Running is associated with strong feelings about life and death, escaping persecution, or just a simple play in childhood.
 When we run, we come in contact with the body’s memories.
 The benefits of running are many.

 Running Strengthens the Heart and Lung System

 Many physical gains can be achieved through running training but the three most important that work as a coherent whole are Heart and lung functions that can undergo a huge improvement by running.

 Breathing and oxygen transport during running

 The function of the lungs is to supply the body with oxygen.
 When you are sedentary in rest, about 5 liters of air is drawn in and out per minute.
 This amount can increase during running to 200 liters.
 The respiratory muscles become stronger during running training, but the lungs do not change size, even as the shape improves.
 In practice, humans are endowed with oversized lungs.

 The air is drawn in through the mouth or nose, continuing down through the trachea, where it is distributed into the bronchioles.
 From here it is carried out into small air spaces, called alveolar, where the exchange of oxygen and CO2 takes place.